bk-cs/rtr/get_fileversion/README.md

 ## DESCRIPTION
-List FileVersionInfo for Portable Executable (PE) file
+Get FileVersionInfo for a Portable Executable (PE) file

 ## PARAMETER File
 Path of the PE file (Required)

-## PARAMETER Cloud
-Humio cloud base URL

-## PARAMETER Token
-Humio ingest token

 ## EXAMPLES